wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 The Teensy microcontroller uses a ***setup*** and ***loop*** function, just like an Arduino device.
 I have a ***Module*** class that essentially replaces those two functions.
-Any piece of hardware that wants to run on my board must derive from the ***Module** class, which is enough to register itself with the system.
+Any piece of hardware that wants to run on my board must derive from the ***Module*** class, which is enough to register itself with the system.
 When ***setup*** is called, ***Module*** will call the equivalent ***setup*** function for all registered hardware modules.
 The same for the ***loop*** function.

 But ***Module*** wraps those calls, especially the ***loop*** function call, with a timer that keeps track of how long each piece of hardware takes to perform its function. ***Module*** then compares the performance with the required performance for each piece of hardware and provides statistics at the sub-millisecond level for the minimum, maximum, and average performance.
 Those statistics are logged, and messages are sent about performance and unexpected behavior.

 There is also a ***sd_logger*** module that performs efficient logging to an SD card on each board.
 This holds a lot of low-level messages about what is happening on each board.
-If nearly anything goes wrong with the low-level hardware, I can always power down the robot, pull out the SD card, mount it on another computer, and look at the details about what is going on with either the hardware or software on the custom board.
+If nearly anything goes wrong with the low-level hardware, I can always power down the robot, pull out the SD card, mount it on another computer, and look at the details about what was going on with either the hardware or software on the custom board.

 There is also a ***serial_manager*** module that communicates, using compact, JSON messages, between the custom board and the main computer.

 ### The Safety Module.

-I'm going to diverge a bit from what is actually implemented in one of the branches of my code and talk about what the safety module is going to support.
+I'm going to not only talk about what is actually implemented by the safety system in one of the branches of my code, but also talk about what the safety system is going to support.

 Each registered module is interrogated by the ***Module*** class as to whether the hardware is safe.
 If not, the hardware will report that it is unsafe either at a ***warning*** level, a ***degraded*** level, an ***emergency_stop*** level, or a ***system_shutdown*** level.
 There can be multiple hardware failures going on at the same time.
 The safety module keeps a list of all outstanding safety issues, including the source of the failure and the level of the failure.

 Each failure can be resolved either internally, such as a temporary failure like a temperature sensor now reading a safe temperature when it was previously out of range, or it can be resolved externally, such as some user interface action by myself that says the condition is now okay.
 An example of the latter would be if the robot sensed that the wheels were turning but the localization software said the robot wasn't actually moving as expected.
 I could find that the robot was slipping on a towel, remove it, and then tell the robot that the condition is cleared.

-If the safety system detects that someone has reported an ***emergency_stop*** or ***system_shutdown*** level of failure, the safety system relays that condition to the custom board that talks to the motor controller and it issues a hardware e-stop signal to power down the motors.
+If the safety system detects that someone has reported an ***emergency_stop*** or ***system_shutdown*** level of failure, the safety system relays that condition to the custom board that talks to the motor controller which then issues a hardware e-stop signal to power down the motors.

 If a ***system_shutdown*** condition were detected, the error would be broadcast system wide and every component would attempt to shut itself down before the robot was forced to power down.
-Well, that's the plan--that code isn't implemented yet.
+Well, that's the plan—that code isn't implemented yet.

 Also missing is code to use various fallback communication mechanisms to send me some sort of notification about failures I need to know about.
 That could be a tone from a speaker, a voice from a synthesizer, a text message sent to my phone, an e-mail message, and so on.